-When my family and I moved into our home, we knew it was going to take a lot of work.
+When our family bought and moved into our first home, we knew it was going to take a lot of work.
 One of the things we love about this house is the fact that it has three large, gorgeous windows in the front of it, one being right in our dining room.

 We just love all of the sunshine and natural light that shines through, and even on the darkest of days, it’s a spectacular view.
 We have beautiful trees surrounding our property and the big windows allow you to capture every moment in nature, and admire the stars at night.